 Nicole, however, has leveraged her award-winning advocate marketing program WileyPLUS Studio to do a lot more than just get testimonials.
 She has harnessed the power of her advocates to benefit many functions at Wiley, from marketing to customer success to sales to product.

-She has used her advocate marketing program to build an engaged community, reduce churn, and effectively “duplicate” her Customer Success efforts.
+She has used her customer advocacy program to build an engaged community, reduce churn, and effectively “duplicate” her Customer Success efforts.
 We interviewed Nicole about her robust strategy in our latest Advochat (Influitive’s monthly series of AMA-style webinars) to hear more about how she uses WileyPLUS Studio.
 Watch the video recording of the full Advochat session below:

 How to build an advocacy program to scale Customer Success